cibere/flow.py/docs/quickstart.rst

 13. Ending the :class:`~flowpy.jsonrpc.option.Option` object which we expanded for readability
 14. Ending the list object that we expanded for readability
 15. Empty Line to increase readability
-16. Now we call :class:`~flowpy.plugin.Plugin.run` to start the plugin.
+16. Now we call Plugin.:class:`~flowpy.plugin.Plugin.run` to start the plugin.

 Now although we've just made a plugin, we can't use it yet, because it isn't as simple as running the program.